-HMS confronted this dilemma in the early 1980s while designing timesheet systems that would be used by both Finance and Project Management Offices.
-Acceptance of the timesheet became difficult in the approvals.
-Solving the dilemma required a re-engineering of the entire approval process.
+HMS Software confronted the approvals challenge in the early 1980s while designing timesheet systems that would be used by both Finance and Project Management Offices.
+It quickly became apparent that the complexity of the timesheet would center on the approval process.
+Solving this challenge required designing a process that would function in a matrix management environment.

 If we separate the approval process into its component elements, the organization of those elements becomes much clearer.
-Each employee always has some kind of supervisor.
+Each employee always has a supervisor of some kind.
 Even if that supervisor also carries a project management responsibility from time to time, there is always someone responsible for an employee's time at work.
 Each employee may also have work whose time must be approved separately.
 Which of these, we must ask, must be done first?